The Museum is Open

 Know Before You Go

 Be prepared for your upcoming visit.
-New protocols are in place to make your Museum experience pleasurable and safe.
+Protocols are in place to make your Museum experience pleasurable and safe.

 The San Diego Museum of Art’s PANAMA 66 Restaurant & Bar

-Panama 66 is reopening July 1 for grab-and-go food items.
+Panama 66 is now open, providing both outdoor dining and grab-and-go food items.

 Check the Panama 66 website for their latest information.